kevinsmia1939/PySimpleCV/README.md

 PySimpleCV/PySimpleCV_main_func.py contain mathematical function for calculation.

 **Installation**

-Method 1
+Create Python environment and install required Python modules.

+`python3 -mpip install numpy matplotlib PySimpleGUI pandas statsmodels`

 Clone this repository.

 `git clone git@github.com:kevinsmia1939/PySimpleCV.git`

 Navigate to the PySimpleCV folder and run the PySimpleCV executable.
 The PySimpleCV file must be marked as executable.
+Double click it or use the command:

+`python3 PySimpleCV`

 Method 2
 Use Flatpak for Linux.